sketch-hq/get-sketch-logs/README.md

 ## Considerations

-- Collaboration log is stored only for max `12h`
-- Console log is stored only for max `3d`
+- Console and Collaboration logs are stored for max `3d`
 - Running the script without the time parameter will default to `1h`
 - To retrieve the Collaboration or Console log, admin rights are required.
 Otherwise the operation will be simply skipped.